ruaruaxu/ruaruaxu.github.io/index.md

 <img src="images/wenruixu.png" class="floatpic" width="1800" height="2400">
 <br>

-Here is **Wenrui Xu (Eric, 徐文睿)**.
+Hi!
+Here is **Wenrui Xu (Eric Xu, 徐文睿)**.
+You can also call me "ruarua" as my nick name.

-I'm a 1st-year master student from Tsinghua University.
+I'm a 1st-year master student from School of Architecture, Tsinghua University.
 My research interests include city modeling, land economy, urban planning and design.
 I'm actively looking for PhD opportunities to explore more in above fields.
 <br>

 <br>